 How frequently are studio kilns fired?

-There is usually one studio firing per week, either a bisque OR a glaze.
+There is usually at least one studio firing per week, either a bisque OR a glaze.
 Sometimes there are two firings per week contingent upon the demand.

 How quickly can I expect to get work through a bisque/glaze cycle?

 You should allow TWO WEEKS for work to get through a full cycle of firing.
 This is assuming that work put on the shelf for bisque is DRY and ready to load.
 Please refrain from putting really wet work on the greenware shelves.

 What do I do if a piece of mine has not been fired and more than two weeks have elapsed?